AddDeqRelu

 When the operand is of the TensorTrait type, the template parameter is required for the LocalTensor.
 The following APIs are provided to support the input of operand data types as template parameters:

-• Computation of the first n pieces of data of a tensor
+• Computation of the first n data elements of a tensor

 1